geoblink/design-system/src/elements/GeoChart/GeoChartBars.md

 > **Note:** You can't set both `width` and `naturalWidth` or `normalOffset` and `naturalNormalOffset`.
 Doing so will throw an invalid config error.

+### Customizing CSS classes

+Each bar can customize its CSS classes by setting a function for key `cssClasses`.
+This functions takes as parameters the array of classes that would be set by default, the item corresponding to the bar being customized and its position inside the data array.

 ```vue
 <template>
   <div class="element-demo">